The Kerr/CFT correspondence and its extensions: a comprehensive review: Extremal Black Holes

-The interpretation of these chemical potentials can be made in the context of quantum field theories in curved spacetimes, see \cite{Birrell:1982ix} for an introduction.
-The Hartle-Hawking vacuum for a Schwarzschild black hole, restricted to the region outside the horizon, is a density matrix $\rho = e^{-\omega/T_{H}}$ at the Hawking temperature $T_H$.
-For spacetimes that do not admit a global timelike Killing vector such as the Kerr geometry the Hartle-Hawking vacuum does not exist, but one can use the generator of the horizon in order to define positive frequency modes and, therefore, define the vacuum in the region where the generator is timelike (close enough to the horizon).
-This is known as the Frolov-Thorne vacuum \cite{Frolov:1989jh} (see also \cite{Duffy:2005mz}).
-One can take a suitable limit of the definition of the Frolov-Thorne vacuum to provide a definition of the vacuum state for any spinning or charged extremal black hole.
+The interpretation of these chemical potentials can be made in the context of quantum field theories in curved spacetimes; see~\cite{Birrell:1982ix} for an introduction.
+The Hartle--Hawking vacuum for a Schwarzschild black hole, restricted to the region outside the horizon, is a density matrix $\rho = e^{-\omega/T_{H}}$ at the Hawking temperature $T_H$.
+For spacetimes that do not admit a global timelike Killing vector, such as the Kerr geometry, the Hartle--Hawking vacuum does not exist, but one can use the generator of the horizon to define positive frequency modes and, therefore, define the vacuum in the region where the generator is timelike (close enough to the horizon).
+This is known as the Frolov--Thorne vacuum~\cite{Frolov:1989jh} (see also~\cite{Duffy:2005mz}).
+One can take a suitable limit of the definition of the Frolov--Thorne vacuum to provide a definition of the vacuum state for any spinning or charged extremal black hole.